foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

+# v0.x.x - Starfinder

+Notes for the next release

+## Fixes

 # v0.14.3 - Starfinder

 A small update to mostly correct issues with NPC's having temporary HP pre set in the compendiums, which caused issues with token attribute bars to appear incorrect.